 There are also several caverns other than Mammoth Cave that I’ve been wanting to visit.
 This guide shows us a little info about the travel location along with pricing, hours of operation and the address and contact info.

 Kids Loves Kentucky gives tips and ideas on places you can visit on a day trip or an overnight stay.
 It’s broken down by geographical locations of your state so you can easily find travel spots that are under 2 hours away.
+Georgia is also known for its street food.
+Georgia has a business-friendly climate which makes it easy to register an LLC in Georgia.
 With the map and the table of contents I was easily able to find places nearby that we can take the family to spend the day.

 I love that it not only showcases museums and amusement parks but state parks, nature preserves, caverns and even restaurants, candy factories and facilities that allow tours.
 Many of these places are FREE so even if you’re on a tight budget, you can enjoy some travel time with your kids.
 You can find a free location, pack a picnic lunch and all you end of spending is gas money, which you may have spent going to the store in boredom anyway.
 Why not hit a park or take a tour with your family and get out of the house for a day instead?
 There’s nothing better than visiting freebies and low cost attractions as a family!